zimo-jingsong/stardew-valley-theme/README.md

 ## Thank you

-If you are interested in our project, please take a look to  our [github page](https://github.com/zimo1412/stardew-valley-theme).
+If you are interested in our project, please take a look at our [github page](https://github.com/zimo1412/stardew-valley-theme).